For admissions and applications requirements, visit the admissions overview page.

 - Program Prerequisite

-Applicants must possess a bachelor's degree from a regionally accredited institution.
-This degree must be reflected on your transcript before the admissions committee will evaluate your application.
+Applicants must possess a bachelor's degree from a regionally accredited institution or be in the final stage of completing the undergraduate degree.
+If proof of completion of the bachelor’s degree has not been received prior to the start of an admitted student’s first semester in the MBA Program, they will not be allowed to start classes in the program until an official transcript with the posted bachelor’s degree has been received by the MBA Program office.
 The minimum required for admission is a cumulative undergraduate GPA of at least 3.0.
 If the undergraduate GPA is below 3.0, admission consideration may be based on a GPA calculated based on the last 60 semester hours (90 quarter hours) of undergraduate work.
 The average undergraduate GPA for successful applicants is 3.5.

 Completion of a course in college algebra or equivalent is required to enroll in MBA courses.
 Basic computer competency is also required.